learn-academy-2021-bravo/wildlife-tracker-dgohdz/app/instructions.md

 Story: As the consumer of the API I can create an animal and save it in the database.
 An animal has the following information: common name, latin name, kingdom (mammal, insect, etc.).

-$ rails generate model Animal common_name:string latin_name:string kingdom:string
+$ rails generate resource Animal common_name:string latin_name:string kingdom:string

 then $rails db:migrate